Samsung V/X Preview - MagicINFO Coming Soon In A SaaS Version - Sixteen:Nine

 It is a long way from the early days of MagicINFO, when it was an entry-level, simple signage offer that the sales people usually explained was not intended to compete with commercial digital signage CMS offers.

-An interesting nugget about the take-up for MagicInfo is what Quiroz referred to as the attach rate – the percentage of end-users who actually activate MagicINFO when it ships pre-installed with displays.
+An interesting nugget about the take-up for MagicInfo is what Samsung Marketing VP Mark Quiroz referred to in a briefing as the attach rate – the percentage of end-users who actually activate MagicINFO when it ships pre-installed with displays.
 That rate has doubled in the last couple of years.

 The other news – actually more of an insight – is that The Wall, the company’s premium microLED display product, has seen more initial take-up than expected in the marketplace.
 Quiroz said the U.S. executive thought these premium displays might account for 30% of the deal value they’re seeing in DV LED, but it has been more like 50%.